top of page

 Q: Are we free to hunt by ourselves away from the team?

 A: Absolutely!
 Along with being an effective tactic when hunting in a group, we encourage all participants to explore the environment, scout the desert and make their own finds, as long as they return back to base for scheduled events.
+We recommend portable GPS to prevent you from getting lost.

 Q: Is it safe?